paulharter/fam/README.md

 ###ReferenceTo Fields

 ReferenceTo is really just a string field that is the key of another document.
-ReferenceTo fields are defined with the namespace and name of the class of the referenced document.
+ReferenceTo fields are defined with the namespace and name of the type of the referenced document.

 ```python